-Description: Allocate an uninitialized XOTcl object or class.
-Alloc is used by the method create to allocate the object.
-Note that create also calls as well configure and init to initialized the object.
-Only in seldom cases the programmer may want to suppress the create mechanism and just allocate uninitiaized objects via alloc.
+Description: Allocate memory for a new XOTcl object or class. create uses alloc to allocate memory.
+But create also calls init and evaluates '-' arguments as method calls.
+In seldom cases the programmer may want to suppress the create mechanism and just allocate memory.
+Then alloc can be used.